 - When storing leftovers, store them in between a sheet of parchment paper to prevent sticking.

-Thankfully this chickpea omelette is 100% cholesterol free, high in protein from the chickpeas and loaded up with healthy feel good ingredients!
-It was a hit this past weekend, so I recommend making it with your children, friend, dog or whoever for breakfast, lunch, or even dinner + it’s easy to make a big batch, so any leftovers just store in the fridge and use for later in the week.
+Thankfully this chickpea omelet is 100% cholesterol free, high in protein from the chickpeas, and loaded up with healthy feel good ingredients!
+It was a hit this past weekend, so I recommend making it with your children, friend, dog, or whoever for breakfast, lunch, or even dinner + it’s easy to make a big batch, so any leftovers just store in the fridge and use for later in the week.

 Chickpea Vegan Omelet Pancakes